 - If they have a showcase section (most suited for service providers), submit your entry.

-See below a screenshot on how we managed to get a link for our client and our website from woocoommerce.com.
-We submitted for their showcase section, a website we developed using woocommerce.
+See below a screenshot of how we managed to get a link for our client and our website from woocoommerce.com.
+We submitted for their showcase section a website we developed using woocommerce.

-Guest posting is one of the most effective ways to get links from other websites.
+Guest posting is among the most popular ways to get links from other websites.
 The way it works is the following:

-- Write a nice post which includes links to your website
+- Write a good quality post that includes links to your website.

 How do you find them?

 Open Google and search for different terms like: